Billboard (magazine)

-Billboard (stylized as billboard) is an American music and entertainment magazine published weekly by Penske Media Corporation.
-The magazine provides music charts, news, video, opinion, reviews, events, and style related to the music industry.
-Its music charts include the Hot 100, the 200, and the Global 200, tracking the most popular albums and songs in different genres of music.
-It also hosts events, owns a publishing firm, and operates several TV shows.
+Billboard (stylized in lowercase since 2013) is an American music and entertainment magazine published weekly by Penske Media Corporation.
+The publication group & miscellaneous media corporation provides music charts, news, video, opinion, reviews, events and styles related to the music industry.
+Its music charts include the Hot 100, Billboard 200, and Global 200, which rank the most popular singles and albums across a wide range of genres based on sales, streaming, and radio airplay.
+It also hosts events, owns a publishing firm and operates several television shows.

 Billboard was founded in 1894 by William Donaldson and James Hennegan as a trade publication for bill posters.
-Donaldson later acquired Hennegan's interest in 1900 for $500.
-In the early years of the 20th century, it covered the entertainment industry, such as circuses, fairs, and burlesque shows, and also created a mail service for travelling entertainers.
-Billboard began focusing more on the music industry as the jukebox, phonograph, and radio became commonplace.
-Many topics it covered were spun-off into different magazines, including Amusement Business in 1961 to cover outdoor entertainment, so that it could focus on music.
-After Donaldson died in 1925, Billboard was passed down to his children and Hennegan's children, until it was sold to private investors in 1985, and has since been owned by various parties.
+Donaldson acquired Hennegan's interest in 1900 for $500.
+In the early years of the 20th century, it covered the entertainment industry, such as circuses, fairs and burlesque shows, and also created a mail service for travelling entertainers.
+Billboard began focusing more on the music industry as the jukebox, phonograph and radio became commonplace.
+Many topics that it covered became the subjects of new magazines, including Amusement Business in 1961 to cover outdoor entertainment, so that Billboard could focus on music.
+After Donaldson died in 1925, Billboard was inherited by his and Hennegan's children, who retained ownership until selling it to private investors in 1985.
+The magazine has since been owned by various parties.

 History

 Early history

 The first issue of Billboard was published in Cincinnati, Ohio, by William Donaldson and James Hennegan on November 1, 1894.
-Initially, it covered the advertising and bill posting industry, and was known as Billboard Advertising.
+Initially it covered the advertising and bill-posting industry and was known as Billboard Advertising.
 At the time, billboards, posters, and paper advertisements placed in public spaces were the primary means of advertising.
 Donaldson handled editorial and advertising, while Hennegan, who owned Hennegan Printing Co., managed magazine production.
 The first issues were just eight pages long.
-The paper had columns like "The Bill Room Gossip" and "The Indefatigable and Tireless Industry of the Bill Poster".
+The paper had columns such as The Bill Room Gossip and The Indefatigable and Tireless Industry of the Bill Poster.
 A department for agricultural fairs was established in 1896.
 The Billboard Advertising publication was renamed The Billboard in 1897.